Speak with an Expert Today

 If your current air conditioner or heat pump is more than 10 years old, it could be operating at lower than 8.00 S.E.E.R.
 Compare the estimated annual bill of an 8.00 S.E.E.R. system to that of a higher S.E.E.R., such as a 13.00 or higher.
 For instance, if the annual cooling bill of an 8.00 S.E.E.R. system in a particular area is $1,000, it would cost only $730 for a 13.00 S.E.E.R. system to operate at the same capacity in the same area.
 This is an annual savings of 27%.

 An air conditioning system consists of 2 parts: an outdoor unit (where liquid refrigerant is contained) and an indoor coil (where the refrigerant is pumped into).
-As the air moves across the air conditioning coil (usually located on top of the furnace), the refrigerant removes the heat from the air as well as the moisture by condensing it on the cold surface of the coil.
+As the air moves across the air conditioning coil (usually located on top of the air conditioner), the refrigerant removes the heat from the air as well as the moisture by condensing it on the cold surface of the coil.

 In this way, an air conditioner not only cools but also dehumidifies the air.
 Virtually any system can have air conditioning hooked up to it provided that it is a forced-air system.
 In cases where there is no forced air heating or a duct system, “ductless” air conditioning systems are used to cool an entire home or small business.